 You can review registrations and applications for trademarks at no charge in every state.
 Simply check your Patent and Trademark Depository Library.

 While you can perform a trademark search yourself at no cost, you might want to enlist the services of a trademark attorney.
 Someone with experience and knowledge in this area of the law is more qualified than the average layperson to determine trademark availability.
 They may also be able to search for unregistered trademarks, which is important.
 An attorney's legal opinion can go a long way toward ensuring you don't step on any toes regarding a trademark.
 It's an extra cost but one that will likely prove to be worth it in the long run.

 If you need help with a trademark search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.